-- (w) All employees have the right to work in an environment which is free from any form of harassment. - (x) It is the Company's policy that the harassment of any of its employees is unacceptable behaviour.
+- 23. (w) All employees have the right to work in an environment which is free from any form of harassment. - 24. (x) It is the Company's policy that the harassment of any of its employees is unacceptable behavior.
 Anyone found to be in breach of this policy will be liable to disciplinary action which could result in their dismissal.